Lizzy, at 7, was one of the most important members of our team in developing this tool. We listened to her and learned.

 • At the close of the meeting, the student leader summarizes the discussion and the next steps.
 If no resolution is found, the same student might lead the following day.

-• If there is a resolution, the leader puts the post-it notes on an ‘accomplished’ flip chart.
+• If there is a resolution, the leader puts the post-it notes on an ‘accomplished’ flip chart or other surface.

-Wednesday: (and on the following days until Friday), students vote on which suggestion to tackle – either continue with the day before or give it a break and choose a different suggestion.
+Wednesday: On the following days, students vote on which suggestion to tackle – either to continue with the day before or give it a break and choose a different suggestion.
 The process from the previous day is followed.

 • The author of the suggestion then leads the discussion with a brief explanation of why it felt important.